open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/main-concepts/metadata-standard/schemas/api/services/ingestionPipelines/createIngestionPipeline.md

 # CreateIngestionPipelineRequest

-*Ingestion Pipeline Config is used to setup a Airflow DAG.*
+*Ingestion Pipeline Config is used to set up an Airflow DAG.*

 ## Properties